RaulPreciado/SOC-Level-1/README.md

 - Practiced identifying suspicious activity through log analysis.
 - Learned how SOC analysts investigate alerts and determine if they are true or false positives.
 - Developed an understanding of the incident escalation process.

+## Practice:
+### This section will go over my hands on experience for this course:

+1. Blue Team Introduction

+## Certificate: